Documentation Index

 Fairness Design

 Unlike MCP benchmarks where each server defines its own tools (different counts, different schemas, different token overhead), this CLI benchmark uses a single Bash tool for all 4 approaches.
 This eliminates the tool-definition advantage — the only difference is the system prompt telling the LLM how to use each tool.
-Additional fairness measures:- Randomized approach order: Each run shuffles which CLI goes first, preventing later approaches from benefiting from OS/DNS caching

 - Randomized task order: Each approach sees tasks in a different order per run